fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/digital-security.md

 action_text: "Sign now!"
 target_country: US
 search_description: null
 twittertext: "The Senate Intelligence Committee is trying to outlaw encryption.
-Tell Congress, \"Digital security saves lives.\""
+Tell Congress, 'Digital security saves lives.'"
 social_title: "Encryption Banned in US?"
 social_description: The Senate Intelligence Committee is trying to outlaw encryption.
 Tell Congress to vote NO on any bill that would weaken digital security.
 share_image: "/img/action-network/BF.jpg"